h1romas4/chipstream/crates/soundlog/README.md

     ..Default::default()
 });

-// Finalize the document (An `EndOfData` tag is automatically added) let document: VgmDocument = builder.finalize();
+// Finalize the document
+// An `EndOfData` tag is automatically added.
+// Values such as `total_samples` in the header are calculated automatically. let document: VgmDocument = builder.finalize();

 // `into()` converts the finalized `VgmDocument` into VGM-format binary bytes let _bytes: Vec<u8> = document.into();
 ```